 - you refuse to enter into the tenancy agreement because the landlord/agent made any false or misleading statement, or they failed to tell you any ‘material facts’.

 If you otherwise decide not to enter into the tenancy agreement, the landlord/agent can keep the fee.

-The bond is money you pay at the start of the tenancy as security in case you do not follow the terms of the tenancy agreement.
+The bond is money you pay at the start as security in case you don’t follow the terms of the tenancy agreement.

 See Factsheet 03: Bond for more information.

 The landlord/agent must fill in a condition report and provide this to you when you move in.
 The report describes the condition of the premises.
 The landlord/agent must give you 2 copies –one for you to keep and one for you to return to them.
 You must complete your condition report and return one copy to the landlord or agent within 7 days of moving in.

 If the landlord/agent does not give you a condition report, write a detailed report on the condition of the premises yourself and have a witness sign and date it.

 Inspect the premises and complete the report carefully.
 The report will be used as evidence if the landlord/ agent disputes the return of your bond at the end of the tenancy.